Roockbye/Password-Manager/security/markdown/passwd.md

 -For that we need to go to ```system-auth```

 The implementation of a new authentication method should not require changes in the configuration or source code of a program or service.
-This is why applications rely on PAM, which provides them with the primitives* necessary to authenticate their users.
+This is why applications rely on PAM, which provides them with the primitives necessary to authenticate their users.

-auth - Authentication
+auth = Authentication

 This handles the authentication of the requester and establishes the rights of the account: